Holly Martin

-Holly Martin is a YouTuber and solo sailor best known for sailing her 27-foot sloop Gecko as part of her YouTube channel Wind Hippie Sailing.
-Martin sails a Grinde 27 that she purchased in Connecticut and returned to Maine where she spent over a year preparing to make her seaworthy.
+Holly Martin is a solo sailor and sailing vlogger best known for sailing her 27-foot sloop Gecko as part of her YouTube channel Wind Hippie Sailing.

+Martin sails a Grinde 27 foot double ender sloop that she purchased in Connecticut and returned to Maine where she spent over a year preparing to make her seaworthy.
 Her goal of completing a circumnavigation started in October 2018 when she left Round Pond Maine and headed towards the Panama Canal.
-After spending time in the Caribbean for a year she transited the Panama Canal and entered the Pacific Ocean in May 2020, after a 41-day solo passage to French Polynesia Martin was unable to leave due to COVID-19 restrictions.
+After spending time in the Caribbean for a year she transited the Panama Canal and entered the Pacific Ocean in May 2020.
+After a 41-day solo passage to French Polynesia, which she was unable to leave due to COVID-19 restrictions.
 While underway Martin is an avid reader, and at anchor she enjoys snorkeling, catching fish, and meeting the new people.

-Martin grew up on boats with her parents, first on a Cal 25, as they sailed in the south pacific and later the Arctic where she spent time being schooled in Iceland, Norway, and Canada.
-She holds a degree in Marine Biology and worked aboard an Antarctic research vessel as a research support technician.
+Born in New Zealand, Martin grew up on boats with her parents, first on a Cal 25, as they sailed in the south Pacific and later the Arctic where she spent time being schooled in Iceland, Norway, and Canada.
+She holds a degree in marine biology and worked aboard an Antarctic research vessel as a research support technician.